prashy007/FlaskApp/README.md

 >service apache2 restart

 ##Now we will start preparing our Flask application.
 Let’s set up some directories:
->mkdir /var/www/FlaskApp
+/mkdir /var/www/FlaskApp
->cd /var/www/FlaskApp
+cd /var/www/FlaskApp
->nano flaskApp.wsgi
+nano flaskApp.wsgi

 ##Now we will setup WSGI to interface with our application: